DCIS (Ductal Carcinoma in Situ)

 Surgery and radiation therapy

-Most people with DCIS will be recommended surgery.
+Most people with DCIS will be recommended surgery with radiation therapy unless mastectomy has been performed.
 The aim of surgery is to remove the abnormal cells and prevent the development of invasive cancer in the future.

 -Breast conserving surgery

 If the involved area is small, breast conserving surgery could be recommended.
-Usually, no lymph nodes would need to be removed for examination during the surgery unless microinvasion – a small amount of cells spreading out of the ducts – is suspected.
+Usually, no lymph nodes would need to be removed for examination during the surgery unless micro-invasion – a small amount of cancer cells spreading out of the ducts – is suspected.

-Sometimes, a mammogram might underestimate the size of the affected area as not all DCIS forms calcifications.
-More than one surgery might be needed to ensure all the cancer cells have been removed.
+Occasionally, a mammogram might underestimate the size of the affected area as not all DCIS forms calcifications.
+More than one surgical procedure might be needed to ensure all the cancer cells have been removed.

 Following breast conservation surgery, whole breast radiation therapy is usually required to reduce the risk of recurrence;however in a select population with small volume, low risk disease this might sometimes be omitted.